Kapim/era-5g-client/README.md

 # era-5g-client

 A client application for 5G-ERA NetApps.
-Contains the basic implementation of the client (client.py) and extended client for NetApps using the *gstreamer* for image stream transport.
-Besides, two classes for sending data using the h264 stream are presented.
+Contains the basic implementation of the client (client.py).

 ## Related Repositories